-Is there a talent crisis in the workplace?
 Although the word crisis might seem hyperbolic, evidence points to a worrying state of affairs in many organisations.
-Oxford Economics recently published a revelatory survey, which found that companies are failing to manage and harness the talent of their employees effectively.
-Oxford Economics and SAP quizzed more than 2,700 and an equal number of employees in 27 countries over the second quarter of 2014.
+Oxford Economics published a revelatory survey on workforce in 2020, which found that companies are failing to manage and harness the talent of their employees effectively.
+Oxford Economics and SAP quizzed more than 2,700 and an equal number of employees in 27 countries.
 It found that many companies simply do not have the structure, culture, strategy, solutions or resources to develop the talent of their staff and get the best out of them.

 Worryingly, the report found that many companies lack basic data, metrics and tools to truly understand and develop the skills of their employees.
 This is despite the fact that there is a clear need for human relations (HR) departments need to become more evidence based as the 2020 workforce will be more flexible and diverse.
 Just 42% of respondents said they were aware of how to use data available to them to extract valuable insights.